 Also, parties may choose to meet with their union representative prior to the mediation in order to prepare for the session.
 On the day of the mediation, the mediator(s) and parties will meet at the designated location.
 No other participants can be present in the mediation session without the consent of both parties.

 A party may request that another individual accompany him or her to mediation for support.
 This support person will be identified as a non-party participant (NPP).
-Bargaining unit employees may select a union representative as their NPP.
+Union-represented employees may select a union representative as their NPP.
 Unless otherwise agreed by the parties, NPPs may participate in the mediation and the number of NPPs shall be limited to one (1) per party.
 NPPs who are State of Ohio employees must inform their supervisor of the scheduled mediation session and request work release time to attend.

 Note: All NNPs are subject to the confidentiality and privilege requirements described below.
 Also, all NPPs must sign an Agreement to Mediate.